24 min read

 To ensure the right skill set

 Strong skills in data analysis are also a must to make sense of the AI’s output and ensure it aligns with procurement goals.
-Plus, a solid understanding of procurement processes is key to help AI generate useful solutions, like picking the right suppliers or drafting contracts.
+Plus, a solid understanding of procurement processes is key to help AI generate useful company-tailored solutions, like picking the right suppliers or drafting contracts.

 In addition, consider bringing in AI experts or consultants to guide the initial stages of AI adoption and help bridge any knowledge gaps.
 You can also create cross-functional teams with both procurement experts and data scientists to ensure a blend of domain knowledge and technical expertise.

 Alternatively, if training your team on complex procurement AI tools feels daunting, you can opt for systems that implement AI in areas where it provides significant value without requiring special skills.
 Precoro, for example, offers AI-powered OCR for invoice scanning and digitization.
-All you need to do is upload the invoice or set it to automatically redirect to the AP inbox, and Precoro will handle the rest — making AI accessible and efficient without the need for deep technical expertise.
+All you need to do is upload the invoice or set it to be automatically redirected to the AP inbox, and Precoro will handle the rest — making AI accessible and efficient without the need for deep technical expertise.

 The future of AI and procurement